 Now I know there’s a lot more that we could never hope to cover on a single episode, but that leads us right into your book that you mentioned David Crockett, the lion of the West.
 Can you share a little bit more information about your book and where someone listening can pick up a copy.

 Michael Wallis: [00:52:47] Sure.
-David Cracker lion of the West has been out for a few years now.
+David Crockett: The Lion of the West has been out for a few years now.

 It was published by Norton, my great publisher in New York, and you can buy literally anywhere.
 Of course, a lot of books people buy on Amazon, but in better bookstores, if they don’t have it, they will certainly ardor it.
 You can go online.
 It’s still very, very much in print.
 The lion of the West, and, I hope folks enjoy.